I Can't Get Enough Of This Nutrient-Dense Grain — Here's How I Use It

 While comparable to quinoa in texture and appearance, fonio's vibrant, earthy nuance makes it a unique but versatile grain (or pseudo-cereal).
 From porridge to baked goods, fonio is a naturally gluten-free alternative that can be easily adapted to all styles of cuisines.

-It's also a great source of plant-based amino acids—methionine and cystine—phytochemicals, magnesium, zinc, copper, and calcium (the United Nations Food & Agriculture Organization suggests that fonio has one of the highest calcium contents of all grains), to name a few.
+It's also a great source of plant-based amino acids—methionine and cystine—phytochemicals, magnesium, zinc, copper, and calcium5 (the United Nations Food & Agriculture Organization suggests that fonio has one of the highest calcium contents of all grains), to name a few.
 Unlike processed or refined grains, fonio is an easy-to-digest, low-glycemic grain with plenty of fiber.

 How to cook it.